investian/investian.in/content/pages/index.md

       financial education.
   - type: features_section
     features:
-      - title: Only 24% Indians Financially Literate
+      - title: Only 24% Indians Financially Literate.
         content: >
           You don't need to pursue an MBA, CA, CFA or a Phd to be an expert in Finance.